sscardapane/reprodl2021/README.md

   folds_test: [5]
 ```

-Instead of just one folds parameter *folds_train*, *folds_val* and *folds_test* have been created to avoid as much as possible that one or more folders are used for more than one operation between training, validation and testing.
+The parameters *folds_train*, *folds_val* and *folds_test* have been created to avoid as much as possible that one or more folders are used for more than one operation between training, validation and testing.

 Now we create another subdirectory of data that we call "prepared", where we will save the output of the program.